 Dr. San Agustin lost her hearing at the age of 4.
 She began her medical career as a Staff Fellow in Molecular Genetics at the National Institute on Deafness and Other Communication Disorders (NIDCD), NIH.
-Currently, Dr. San Agustin leads and coordinates the Congressionally-mandated Model Spinal Cord Injury and Burn Injury Rehabilitation Programs and serves as a Project Officer in the Traumatic Brain Injury Program, Rehabilitation Research and Training Center in Neuromuscular Diseases and other health-related rehabilitation research at the National Institute on Disability and Rehabilitation Research (NIDRR), U.S. Department of Education.
-She is a member of several Advisory and Federal Interagency Coordinating Committees and co-chairs the Congressionally-mandated Interagency Committee on Disability Research (ICDR), Subcommittee on Medical Rehabilitation, which reports to Congress annually.
-Dr. San Agustin is well-published in the New England Journal of Medicine, Journal of Burn Care and Research, and various Human Genetics and Otolaryngology Journals.
-She is a chapter contributor to 'Welner's Guide to the Care of Women with Disabilities', published in 2004.
+In her current position at the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR) within the Administration for Community Living, Dr. San Agustin coordinates and provides leadership for the Congressionally-mandated Model Spinal Cord Injury and Field-Initiated Projects Programs.
+She also serves as a project officer for the Traumatic Brain Injury and Burn Model System Programs and the Rehabilitation Research and Training Center in Neuromuscular Diseases.
+In addition, Dr. San Agustin is a member of several advisory and federal interagency coordinating committees, and she has published widely in the New England Journal of Medicine, Journal of Burn Care and Research, and various human genetics and otolaryngology journals.
+She was a chapter contributor to 'Welner's Guide to the Care of Women with Disabilities', published in 2004.